CHAMPION316/alien-invaders/TESTING.md

 * When I wrote the project the game kept running into negative lives and continuing in a endless loop.
 This was because I I forgot to add '=' sign with less than for the end when it hits 0 lives.

-### Remaining Bug
+### Remaining Bug (not anymore)

 * When the player's health hits 0% the game ends even though the player has remaining lives when they aren't zero.
-Prior to sending the project this is the fix I was trying to work on.
+Prior to sending the project this is the fix I was trying to work on. (_**At the time of updating this I finally fixed this bug that has haunted me on the final day.**_)

 ### Validator testing